-- 1. Architectural projections are building elements (e.g., towers, cupolas) that are added to building faces to provide architectural interest without adding interior floor area.
-The maximum height of any architectural projection is 10 feet above the maximum building height. - 2.
-If a project straddles two or more height areas, each height area shall remain in effect, as identified on Figure 3-4, unless approved by the Site Plan Review Committee. - 3.
-Parcel depth shall be measured from the property line parallel to and/or fronting Long Beach Boulevard, Spring Street, Willow Street, Pacific Coast Highway, or Anaheim Street.
-If a parcel cannot be consolidated with an adjacent parcel (e.g., adjacent parcels are outside of the Specific Plan or adjacent parcels have already been developed under the Specific Plan), exceptions can be made by the Site Plan Review Committee.
-The Site Plan Review Committee shall also consider exceptions for parcels larger than 20,000 square feet where available lot depth is less than 200 feet however a mix of uses at increased height and density may be accommodated consistent with the design guidelines contained in - 4.
-Sections 21.15.1070 and 21.15.1090 of the Municipal Code define and describe FAR. - 5.
-Up to 15 percent of a project's units may be a minimum of 450 sq ft if approved through the Site Plan Review process and if the Site Plan Review Committee finds that the reduced-size units are high-quality dwelling units with sufficient amenities to be livable, desirable dwelling units, to be determined at the sole discretion of the Site Plan Review Committee.
-A variety of housing unit types and sizes is required for all development projects. - 6.
-Replacement of any unit demolished, as defined in Section 21.15.750 of the Municipal Code, shall be subject to the required new unit size. - 7.
-The Site Plan Review Committee may reduce the minimum ground floor height to 15 feet if architectural treatments are included to accentuate the ground floor and building entrance.
+- 1. Architectural projections are building elements (e.g., towers, cupolas) that are added to building faces to provide architectural interest without The maximum height of any architectural projection is 10 feet above the maximum building height. - 2.
+If a project straddles two or more height areas, each height area shall remain in on Figure 3-4, unless approved by the Site Plan Review Committee. - 3.
+Parcel depth shall be measured from the property line parallel to and/or fronting Long Beach Boulevard, Spring Street, Willow Street, Coast Highway, or Anaheim Street.
+If a parcel cannot be consolidated with an adjacent parcel (e.g., adjacent parcels are outside of the Plan or adjacent parcels have already been developed under the Plan), exceptions can be made by the Site Plan Review Committee.
+The Site Plan Review Committee shall also consider exceptions for parcels larger than 20,000 square feet where available lot depth is less than 200 feet however a mix of uses at increased height and density may be accommodated consistent with the design guidelines contained in Chapter 5.

-on both sides of the street).
+- 5. Up to 15 percent of a project's units may be a minimum of 450 sq ft if approved through the Site Plan Review process and if the Site Plan Review Committee that the reduced-size units are high-quality dwelling units with amenities to be livable, desirable dwelling units, to be determined at the sole discretion of the Site Plan Review Committee.
+A variety of housing unit types and sizes is required for all development projects. - 7.
+The Site Plan Review Committee may reduce the minimum ground height to 15 feet if architectural treatments are included to accentuate on both sides of the street).
 Minimum streetwall heights are provided on Figure 3-4.
 Streetwalls vary by district-shorter multi-story buildings in the Corridor District, a tier of more intense heights in Transit Nodes (dividing this district into two categories, high and low), and larger institution buildings in the Medical District.